 Brittany looks forward to being “able to sleep at night without worrying about a stray bullet” and dreams about her children living and growing in a healthier, safer and more stable environment.

-And with the help of Publix Charities, Art Grayson and other supporters, Brittany will now be able to find the peace and security she’s dreamed of through an affordable home.
+And with the help of Publix Charities and Knoxville Habitat donors, Brittany will now be able to find the peace and security she’s dreamed of through an affordable home.